-A regularly admitted undergraduate student is one who is competitively admitted to one of the University of Washington campuses.
+A generally admitted undergraduate student is one who is competitively admitted to one of the University of Washington campuses.
 The student may seek admission to any program, major, or degree at that campus.

-A limited admission undergraduate student is one who has been competitively admitted to a specific degree program and must choose from a limited number of courses specifically identified in his or her program.
+A program-specific undergraduate student is one who has been competitively admitted to a specific degree program and must choose from a limited number of courses specifically identified in his or her program.
 Admission is restricted to this program and does not qualify the student for admission to other degree programs of the University of Washington.
-To be admitted to other degree programs, the student must separately apply to be a regularly admitted student, or apply to another limited admission program.
+To be admitted to other degree programs, the student must separately apply.
 The student shall be informed by the program of any additional restrictions related to his or her enrollment.

 A nonmatriculated student is one whose educational objective does not include a University of Washington degree.
 Permission to enroll as a nonmatriculated student implies no commitment on the part of the University for subsequent admission as a matriculated student.

 |S-B 96, April 1966; S-B 127, December 1976; S-B 129, June 1977: all with Presidential approval; AI, October 3, 1983; S-B 169, February 2002; S-B 178, May 24, 2013: both with Presidential approval; RC, December 3, 2013; S-B 180, February 27, 2014 with Presidential approval.|

 Undergraduate programs offered by the University lead to a bachelor's degree.
 Admission is competitive.
 In making admissions judgment, the University uses a holistic review process.
 This process considers such factors as high school grade-point average, courses taken, grade-point average in transferable college level course work, institution(s) attended, level of entry, scores on an acceptable admissions test when required, and personal factors such as school and community service, leadership, overcoming adversity, and family educational and socioeconomic background.
 The relative consideration of these factors may differ between freshman and transfer applicants and among Washington State residents, non-Washington State domestic residents, and international applicants.
 The Faculty Council on Academic Standards shall periodically review and approve the holistic review process.

 Admission to the University is competitive, which means there are more qualified applicants than can be admitted.